gretel/MIDIsync/README.md

 		- Control pass-through of control messages to MIDI-OUT
 	- Settings can be saved in non-volatile memory
 	- Jumbo Tri-Color LEDs for Tempo and Status display
-	- MIDI-Thru (latency-free)
+	- MIDI-Thru (latency-free hardware circuit)
+	- [MIDI-Passthrough (merge MIDI-In with generated clock signals to MIDI-Out)]
 	- Tolerant power input (7-12V DC) and hardware power switch
 		- Low-power design, runs on batteries and USB-power (adapter required)
 		- Energy-efficient power supply included

-Libraries are missing.
-Going to add them ASAP.
-Thanks.
+Libraries are missing, going to add them... thanks.